What's in and out of Trump's big bill as Senate races to meet Fourth of July deadline

 Trump, en route to Europe for a NATO meeting, told senators to lock themselves in a room if needed, and “GET THE BILL DONE.”

-Associated Press writesr Darlene Superville and Mary Clare Jalonick contributed to this report.
+Associated Press writers Darlene Superville and Mary Clare Jalonick contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.